balabit/coderegation/_posts/2018-07-04-Malte-Ubl-Designing-very-large-JavaScript-applications.md

 Come see my talk if you enjoy nerding out on over-engineering problems, or want to build the next YouTube or Twitter.

-The talk is also available in a written form: https://medium.com/@cramforce/designing-very-large-javascript-applications-6e013a3291a3
+The talk is also available in a [written form on Medium](https://medium.com/@cramforce/designing-very-large-javascript-applications-6e013a3291a3).